 Getting started on the right foot will lay a good foundation for the intern’s experience.
 Using the work plan you have developed for the internship, consider setting up an orientation for your new intern.

-    Give your intern the resources he or she needs to do the job
+Give your intern the resources needed to do the job

 A proper workstation, telephone with voicemail, computer and email account is vital to your intern’s success.
 Point out the supply room and introduce any appropriate personnel.

 - Make sure you are aware of what is happening with their daily tasks.

 - Keep in mind that this could be the student’s first work experience.
 When work is assigned, make sure it is given with a detailed explanation of expectations.
 A few extra minutes of explanation will pay off later when the intern produces good work independently.

 - Help your intern set goals for completion of various tasks, including daily, weekly and monthly goals.
 This will help establish a solid work ethic for the intern.

 Evaluate the intern’s progress periodically and give feedback

 - Evaluations are important for the success of your intern’s experience.
 Processes differ and yours may be a formal written review given at the halfway point and at the end of the program, or it may be delivered over an occasional lunch with the intern.

 - Different departments may require onsite visits or conference calls during the internship to facilitate evaluation for grading.
 The intern should be able to share with you what is expected and a representative from the department will contact you if this is a requirement for credit.